California Penal Code 476a PC | Passing Bad Check Charges

 Additionally, you may be eligible to reduce your conviction to a misdemeanor under PC 17(b) under the same reasons stated above since this offense is a wobbler.
 If the judge grants your reduction motion, the felony will be reduced to a misdemeanor for all purposes and from that point forward, you will not have to disclose that you’ve previously been convicted of a felony.
 Furthermore, reduction also carries a full restoration of your right to own a firearm.
 For more information, contact the Law Offices of John D. Rogers.

-If you’ve been arrested, charged, or are under investigation for passing a bad check under Penal Code 476a, contact a Criminal Defense Attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested, charged, or are under investigation for passing a bad check under Penal Code 476a pc, contact an experienced Newport Beach Criminal Defense Attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.

 Penal Code 476a: (a) Any person who, for himself or herself, as the agent or representative of another, or as an officer of a corporation, willfully, with intent to defraud, makes or draws or utters or delivers a check, draft, or order upon a bank or depositary, a person, a firm, or a corporation, for the payment of money, knowing at the time of that making, drawing, uttering, or delivering that the maker or drawer or the corporation has not sufficient funds in, or credit with the bank or depositary, person, firm, or corporation, for the payment of that check, draft, or order and all other checks, drafts, or orders upon funds then outstanding, in full upon its presentation, although no express representation is made with reference thereto, is punishable by imprisonment in a county jail for not more than one year, or pursuant to subdivision (h) of Section 1170.